Contents

 - all main production elements including key crew, key casting and final credits

-- a fully executed inducement letter using a template that we will provide to you
+- If applying as a company, a fully executed inducement letter from the lead producer (and company director if lead producer is an employee) using a template that we will provide to you

-- evidence that any other finance required to meet your final budget has been secured, including copies of the fully executed agreements under which such other finance has been provided
+- Evidence that any other finance required to meet your final budget has been secured, including copies of the BFI pre-approved fully executed agreements under which such other finance has been provided

 - The BFI will have rights of approval during the production of the project and a right of approval over each cut of the film.

-- The BFI will take rights as outlined here.
-This would come after a period of festival exhibition for the project, and will be designed to maximise audiences for your work.
+- The BFI will take rights as outlined in point 12 below.
+The BFI normally agrees to delay its entitlement to exercise these rights to allow a period of festival exhibition for the project and will be designed to maximise audiences for your work.
 We will agree a release strategy with you that takes in both festival and online exhibition.

 - You will be required to provide a permanent, non-exclusive license to the BFI to copy, reproduce and / or exhibit the project: (a) non-theatrically including, without limitation, in educational establishments (including the BFI Mediatheque) or online on the BFI websites (including BFI Player) throughout the world; and (b) the right to use clips from the project for promotional purposes in relation to the project or in relation to promoting BFI National Lottery funding.
 The BFI will own the delivery materials provided to us and may choose to deposit, preserve and permit access to such materials through standard terms applied by the BFI National Archive.

 - A delivery date by which you agree to complete your project and submit the required delivery materials to us.
-We require all projects supported to be completed and delivered by the delivery date agreed in their PFA, and all circumstances no more than 18 months after signature of their PFA.
+We require all projects supported to be completed and delivered by the delivery date agreed in their PFA, and in all circumstances, no more than 12 months after signature of their PFA.

 - A cashflow that breaks down the award total into instalments, with the final payment being subject to submission to us of the delivery materials.
 The majority of the award is generally paid by way of an initial instalment (for example, of 90%), with a final instalment of the balance being paid upon receipt by us of all required delivery materials.
 Any underspend on the award will be retained by, or reimbursed to, the BFI.